Public urged to help communities defeat terrorism with new Action Counters Terrorism (ACT) campaign.

 With the terror threat becoming increasingly complex and varied, police are calling on communities to act on their instincts to help prevent atrocities taking place in the UK and overseas.

-Today sees the launch of a national campaign by Counter Terrorism Policing urging the public to act on their instincts to help tackle the terrorist threat.
+The national campaign by Counter Terrorism Policing continues to urge the public to act on their instincts to help tackle the terrorist threat.

 ‘Make nothing happen’ focuses on the critical role the public can play in defeating terrorism.
 The campaign will be the first under a new branding platform called ACT: Action Counters Terrorism.
 This urges the public to report suspicious activity to help police bring dangerous offenders to justice and prevent terror attacks in the UK and overseas.